astropy/astropy/docs/stats/lombscargle.rst

 2. The signal is not a perfect sinusoid, so additional peaks can indicate higher-frequency components in the signal.
-3. The observations take place only at night, meaning that the survey window has non-negligible power at a period of 1 per day.
-Thus we expect aliases to appear at :math:`f_{\rm alias} = f_{\rm true} + n f_{\rm window}` for integer values of :math:`n`.
-With a true period of 0.41 days and a 1-day signal in the observing window, the :math:`n=+1` and :math:`n=-1` aliases to lie at periods of 0.29 and 0.69 days, respectively: these aliases are seen clearly in the above plot.
+3. The observations take place only at night, meaning that the survey window has non-negligible power at a frequency of 1 cycle per day.
+   Thus we expect aliases to
+   appear at :math:`f_{\rm alias} = f_{\rm true} + n f_{\rm window}` for integer
+   values of :math:`n`.
+With a true period of 0.41 days and a 1-day signal in the observing window, the :math:`n=+1` and :math:`n=-1` aliases to lie at periods of 0.29 and 0.69 days, respectively: these aliases are prominent in the above plot.

 The interaction of these effects means that in practice there is no absolute guarantee that the highest peak corresponds to the best frequency,